whoot/Typo3Scan/README.md

 Typo-Enumerator works with [Python](http://www.python.org/download/) version **3.x** on Debian/Ubuntu, RedHat and Windows platforms.

-On Windows you might need to install following packages:
+You might need to install following packages:

 * [Requests](https://pypi.python.org/pypi/requests/)
 * [Colorama](https://pypi.python.org/pypi/colorama)

+On Debian/Ubuntu you can install the packages with apt-get:

+	apt-get install python3-requests python3-colorama

 On Redhat you can install all needed packages with easy_install: